 A Library Sale, Music, Dancing, & More

 Inside the Pavilion, the Library will have stacks upon stacks of books for sale.
-If you're looking for something full of art to add to your collection head inside.
-Or pop into the Gallery Store to see what's on sale (the Store will also have a large sidewalk sale outside behind the building).
+If you're looking for something full of art to add to your collection check it out.
+Or pop into the Gallery Store to see what's on sale (the Store also has a large sidewalk sale outside behind the building).

-Also inside you'll find local dance groups performing in the Ballroom and down in Creative Workshop hands on activities and demos for families (CW will also have a tent setup outside).
+In the Ballroom you'll find local dance groups performing and down in Creative Workshop free hands-on activities and demos for families.

 There will be Food & Stuff

 Food trucks, kettle corn, ice cream, beer, wine, coffee and more.
 We hear a few of the many in attendance will be Macarollin, Cheesed & Confused, The Meatball Truck, Rohrbach's, Pittsford Dairy Ice Cream and Glen Edith Coffee... you'll just have to find out who else will be there by GOING.
 And don't forget about Brown Hound Downtown located inside the building.

 Outside you'll find: lots and lots of art, food, beverages, bands, the Gallery store sidewalk sale and (hopefully) beautiful weather.

 Inside you'll find: the museum (don't forget: free admission), the gallery store, library book sale, dance performances, Brown Hound and maybe even a performance on the Italian Baroque Organ on Sunday if you time it right.

 So, rain or shine, you won't be the only ones in line waiting for the gates to open to get shopping.

 Sunday: 10am-5pm (special member opening 9:30am)